akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 # The Back-End Nodes

-The back-end nodes hosts a single actor which is the heart of the solution: the `Master` actor which manages outstanding work, keeps track of available workers, and notifies registered workers when new work is available.
+The back-end nodes host the `Master` actor, which manages work, keeps track of available workers, and notifies registered workers when new work is available.
+The single `Master` actor is the heart of the solution, with built-in resilience provided by the []Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).

 ## The Master singleton

 The [Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton) tool in Akka makes sure an actor only runs concurrently on one node within the subset of nodes marked with the role `back-end` at any given time.
-It will run on the oldest such node, if that node is removed from the cluster the singleton will be started on the new oldest node.
+It will run on the oldest back-end node.
+If the node on which the 'Master' is running is removed from the cluster, Akka starts a new `Master` on the next oldest node.
+Other nodes in the cluster interact with the `Master` through the `ClusterSingletonProxy` without knowing the explicit location.
+You can see this interaction in the `FrontEnd` and `Worker` actors.

+In case of the master node crashing and being removed from the cluster another master actor is automatically started on the new oldest node.

 ![Managed Singleton](images/singleton-manager.png)

-The tool also allows for interacting with the singleton from any node in the cluster without explicitly knowing where it runs, this is done through the `ClusterSingletonProxy`.
-You can see this in action in the `FrontEnd` and `Worker` actors.

 You can see how the master singleton is started in the method `startSingleton` in `MasterSingleton`: